cisco-open/ResponsibleAI/docs/RaiModule/Basic component of RAI Design.rst

 - **Representation**

- - It represents the main class, users interact with in RAI.
+ - AISystems are the main class users interact with in RAI, they capture key information about an AI.
- - When constructed, AISystems are passed a name, a task type, a MetaDatabase, a Dataset and a Model.
+ - This information is passed during construction and includes a name, a task type, a MetaDatabase, a Dataset and a Model.

 - **Interaction**

- - Single compute accepts predictions and the name of a dataset, and then calculates metrics for that dataset.
- - Compute will tell RAI to compute metric values across each dataset which predictions were made on.
- - Run Compute automatically generates outputs from the model, and compute metrics based on those outputs.
+ - AISystems make it simple to run computations and get metric values, and are needed to run an Analysis and run Certifications.
+ - After making an AISystem, users can use the compute function to generate all relevant metrics related to their model and dataset.
+ - The Model, Task Type and MetaDatabase are RAI classes which provide critical information to the AISystem, allowing it to determine which metrics and analyses are relevant.
+ - After computing metrics, users can get retrieve metric values using the get_metric_values function.
+ - When provided a network's functions to generate predictions or values, AISystems can use models and run evaluations without requiring user involvement.

 **Example**: